 If Romania and Poland can join, why would it be so difficult for the UK, an existing member, to re-join?

 "Peace should not be underestimated"

 Agreed.
 But the EU’s flavour of political union does not cause or even guarantee peace.
-It is causing a rise in nationalism.
+It is actually causing a rise in nationalism.